 - A deferred payment plan, which allows the rates to become a charge on the property.
 The charge incurs interest over time, but it stops the immediate cash pressures on individuals.

-For example, if a property as at the 2019 valuation was valued at $300,000 and the property attracted an increase of 40%, the capital value would have increased by $120,000 whereas the rates payable over two years would only be a fraction of that.
-This means that the property owner has increased wealth of $120,000 but it would not be recognised in cash terms.
+For example, if a property as at the 2020 valuation was valued at $300,000 and the property attracted an increase of 10%, the capital value would have increased by $30,000 whereas the rates payable over the year would only be a fraction of that.
+This means that the property owner has increased wealth of $30,000 but it would not be recognised in cash terms.

 By opting for deferment and making the rates an outstanding charge on the property, the property owner does not then have the worry of financing their rate payment.
 The debt that the property acquires would be settled on disposal of the property.
 Note that interest would continue to be charged on the arrears balance.